 Sale of Post-War & Contemporary Art on May 10, 2017

-Featuring Works by American, European, Latin American and Asian Artists
+Showcasing Works by American, European, Latin American, Middle Eastern and Asian Artists

-On Wednesday, May 10, 2017, Doyle will hold an auction of Post-War & Contemporary Art.
-The sale encompasses works by American, European, Latin American and Asian artists and spans artistic movements from Abstract Expressionism, Pop Art and Minimalism, through Fluxus and Mail Art, to Street Art.
+On May 10, 2017, Doyle held an auction of Post-War & Contemporary Art.
+The sale encompassed works by American, European, Latin American and Asian artists and spans artistic movements from Abstract Expressionism, Pop Art and Minimalism, through Fluxus and Mail Art, to Street Art.

 With its combination of bold text and folk-art inspired figures, Untitled (Pride) is a fantastic representation of Margaret Kilgallen (1967-2001) at her best.
 The work appeared in both her 1999 solo show at Deitch Projects and at her 2000 exhibit at the Hammer Museum, shortly before her tragic passing at 33 years of age.
 Competitive bidding drove Untitled (Pride) many times over its estimate of $18,000-22,000 to achieve $93,750 -- A World Auction Record for the Artist.

 Ibrahim Hussein coined the term “printage” to describe his unique method of combining print and collage.
 Hussein studied art in Singapore and London and forged acquaintances with collectors who provided him with art supplies.
 During a 1969 protest, he was nearly arrested for painting political commentary on a Malaysian flag and he continued to produce both politically charged and decorative works throughout his career.
 The following year, Hussein became the first Malaysian artist to show at the Venice Biennale.
 A group of his works in the sale was highlighted by Firebird from 1967, which sold for $75,000, surpassing its estimate of $40,000-60,000.